jstello/SMS-finance/ai/application-structure.md

 ## Summary

 The project follows a standard Android structure with Gradle (Kotlin DSL) for building.
 It adopts a layered architecture (`data`, `domain`, `ui`) within the main package `com.example.finanzaspersonales`.
+Recent additions include:
+*   User registration functionality (email/password sign-up).
+*   The ability to manually add transactions via the new `ui/add_transaction` feature module.
+*   Functionality to delete incorrectly parsed transactions from the category detail view.
+*   Refactored repositories to break a dependency cycle: removed direct dependency of `CategoryRepositoryImpl` on `TransactionRepository`.
+Methods requiring both repositories (like calculating spending by category) are moved into dedicated Use Cases (e.g., `GetSpendingByCategoryUseCase`).

-Key structural improvements made:
+Key structural improvements made previously:
 *   SMS-related code (`SmsReceiver`, `SmsPermissionActivity`) moved into appropriate `data` and `ui` layers (`data/sms`, `ui/sms`).
 *   `CategoriesActivity` moved into the `ui/categories` package.
 *   Legacy/temporary files (`.py`, `.txt`) removed from the source set.